Chapter 2:

 Over time, soldiers and children alike began to gather around her.
 Some asked her to teach them how to make poultices or tie bandages.
 Others spoke of crafting toys and remedies together.
 Harmony felt her heart warm with a new bond—her first true connection to the kingdom, woven from threads of hope.

-Days later, Harmony stepped beyond the royal courtyard and found a group of feline children racing recklessly near the border wall.
+Days later, Harmony stepped beyond the royal courtyard, her guards following close, their sharp eyes scanning every shadow.
+She found a group of cat children racing recklessly near the border wall.

 “No, don’t go so close to the edge!
 It’s dangerous!” she called.

 The children only laughed, ignoring her.
 One leapt over a low stone wall, another vanished into the bushes.
+Tails flicking, ears alert, every movement full of feline energy.
 Harmony’s pulse quickened.
-She knew she should stop them, yet a flicker of curiosity about what lay beyond tugged at her heart.
+She knew she should stop them, yet curiosity tugged at her heart.

-She followed, pushing through bushes and broken paths, when suddenly—the snap of branches.
-Footsteps.
+She pushed through bushes and broken paths, when suddenly—the snap of branches.
+The quiet air trembled as she listened to the distant drumming of horses’ hooves.
 Low voices.

 The children froze, fear overtaking their playful bravado.
 Harmony quickly gathered them close.